-So in this post, we’re going to cover the signs of separation anxiety in cats – including how to treat it and what to do if your cat tends to experience it mainly at night.
+While more commonly associated with dogs, separation anxiety in cats tends to turn up in different ways too.
+(Like excessive meowing, running away – or a thoroughly shredded set of curtains once you’re back home.)
+So in this post, we’re going to cover its main signs, including how to treat it and what to do if your cat tends to experience it mainly at night.
 Plus, how to catch on early in case your anxious kitty is trying to make an escape attempt.

 What might cause separation anxiety in cats?